Let’s Talk About the “Hog Trial”

 King pays no attention to either the Census or to the church minutes.
 He says what he wants to say, knowing that he has the backing of the New York publishing cartel, and the feud industry.
 I say that there never were 1200 people at a church service on Pond Creek.
 It hasn’t happened in the 20th or 21st century, and it damn sure didn’t happen in the 19th century–in a church with 28 members.
 We will solve the problem of overcrowding in Preacher Anse’s parlor by paying attention to Kentucky law, and not to Dean King’s fabulous tale.

-A cursory look at the 1880 Census will give anyone a pretty clear picture of the difficulty one would encounter in trying to impanel a twelve-man jury on Blackberry Creek.
-Fortunately the legislature realized that fact, and made the proper provisions.
+Fortunately the legislature realized the problem of seating large juries in justice of the peace courts, and made the proper provisions by limiting juries in Justice of the Peace courts to SIX members.
 Section 2252 of the Kentucky Statutes says: “A petit jury in the circuit court shall consist of twelve persons, and in all trials held in courts inferior to the circuit court, or by any county, police, or city judge, or justice of the peace, a jury shall consist of six persons; but the parties to any action or prosecution, except for felony, may agree to a trial by a less number of persons than is provided for in this section.”
 Article 248 of the Kentucky Constitution incorporates the same requirements for juries in courts inferior to the circuit court.
-So, by simply complying with the law, we have cut the crowd in the Preacher’s parlor down to a manageable size–ten men total, counting the jury of three Hatfields and three McCoys.
-Cool, huh?